muratk5n/thirdwave/en/README.md

 Forget OPEC, one day there will be OGFEC, Organization of Green Fuel Exporting Countries where Saudi Arabia and Australia will bicker on fuel production quotas as to not collapse the price, bcz there'll be so much of the stuff to go around...
-Let's get there.
+If we make it that far.

 ---